 Eligibility for academic honors is based upon the student's cumulative GPA at the end of the semester prior to commencement for announcement purposes.
-The final and official honors distinction will be made after all grades have been submitted and calculated by the Registrar.
+The final and official honors distinction will be made after all grades have been submitted and calculated by the Exec.
+Director of Enrollment.
 The official honors distinction will be stated on official transcripts.
 The honors classifications are identified below: